aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-redshift/README.md

 ## Testing Steps
 For testing you will be using AWS CLI commands to send a message source SQS queue and Redshift cluster data API queries to read data from Redshift cluster.

-1. Send a test message to source SQS queue, run the below CLI command and replace the Update `--queue-url` with source SQS queue url from CDK deployment output
+1. Send a test message to source SQS queue, run the below CLI command and replace `--queue-url` with source SQS queue url from CDK deployment output
     ```
     aws sqs send-message --queue-url <Source SQS Queue URL:> --message-body "Message To Redshift via EventBridge Pipe."
     ```